Givental's non-linear Maslov index on lens spaces: Generating functions

 The next result is used in Section \ref{sec:Maslov index} to obtain that the non-linear Maslov index descends to a map on the universal cover of the identity component of the contactomorphism group.

-\begin{Proposition} \labell{uniqueness of gf for homotopy class} Suppose that $\{\phi_{0,t}\}$ and $\{\phi_{1,t}\}$ are two contact isotopies from the identity to the same contactomorphism $\phi$ which are homotopic with fixed endpoints.
-Then there are families $F_{0,t}$ and $F_{1,t}$ of conical generating functions for $\phi_{0,t}$ and $\phi_{1,t}$ respectively, constructed as in the proof of Proposition \ref{existence of generating functions}, such that $F_{0,0} = F_{1,0}$ and $F_{0,1}$ and $F_{1,1}$ differ by a fibre preserving conical homeomorphism. \end{Proposition}
+\begin{Proposition}[Uniqueness for a homotopy class] \labell{uniqueness of gf for homotopy class} Suppose that $\{\phi_{0,t}\}$ and $\{\phi_{1,t}\}$ are two contact isotopies from the identity to the same contactomorphism $\phi$ that are smoothly homotopic with fixed endpoints.
+Then there are based families $F_{0,t}$ and $F_{1,t}$ of conical generating functions for $\phi_{0,t}$ and $\phi_{1,t}$ respectively such that $F_{0,0} = F_{1,0}$ and $F_{0,1}$ and $F_{1,1}$ differ by a fibre preserving conical homeomorphism. \end{Proposition}